 Have you ever witnessed the pure joy of a lab belly-slamming into a lake after a tennis ball, a border collie cooling off in the ocean on a hot day, or a Newfoundland proudly saving his human companion from the backyard pool – even when they don’t actually need saving?
 Many dogs love to swim, but when it comes to dog exercise, the go-to activities are usually walking, running, or playing fetch.
-Just like humans, dogs enjoy variety, and there’s no better way to get it than with swimming.
+Just like humans, dogs enjoy variety, and there’s no better way to get it than by swimming.

 Here are five reasons your pup should take the plunge: